 Finally, while you won’t get any tax breaks, you can still make efforts to minimize the taxes you pay inside the account.
 Some examples of that include:

-- Using tax-efficient investments like index funds (we’ll talk more about these later in the book).
+- Using tax-efficient investments like index funds (we’ll talk more about these below).

 - Using a buy-and-hold strategy to minimize the number of transactions that might be subject to taxes.